redfast00/RCPU/README.md

 - A Brainfuck interpreter written in assembly that can be assembled with the included assembler.

 See also [RCPU_C](https://github.com/redfast00/RCPU_C), a somewhat limited RCPU emulator written in C.

+See also [RCPU_FPGA](https://github.com/redfast00/RCPU_FPGA) for an actual implementation of RCPU in hardware.

 ## Installation and usage

 Just clone the GitHub repo